LiskArchive/lips/proposals/lip-chain_registration.md

 The first step for establishing this _cross-chain channel_ protocol is the chain registration process, which can be thought of as the creation/opening of the channel between two chains.
 This process defines the data structures, and protocol rules that every chain needs to implement in the ecosystem if they want to interoperate with another specific chain.

-For a general picture of the Lisk interoperability architecture, please refer to [Properties, serialization, and initial values of the interoperability module LIP][interopLIP].
+For a general picture of the Lisk interoperability architecture, please refer to [Introduce Interoperability module LIP][interopLIP].

 ## Rationale